Writers & Filmmaker Essentials (Social Networking, Pitching & Agents)

 * with actors & actresses you are liable for certain costs such as their transport & (time dependent) meal(s)

 Unit List - Without a doubt - the best!
 No sign up and now bullshit fee sign-up fee.
-Why the hell should we pay to "apply" for jobs?
+THANK YOU Jude Winstanley for setting it up!
+Met her at an RTS function once for a chat & to thank her for this.
+Just what I was hoping for - someone genuine & professional.
+Anyway, yeah - Why the hell should we pay to "apply" for jobs?
 All our years, stress, working insane hours, usually broke during our independent filmmaking...
-The guys who made this make the job hunt process so much easier.
-Make sure you make this your first stop.
+Highly recommend this be your first stop.

 Advertising Producers Association - All the way from runner to producers jobs and emailing straight through to the employer.
 Unfortunately, they don't advertise a a lot of positions regularly but at least its another fairly straightforward resource you can use, just to dive in and out of.

 Christy Media Solutions - You can fill out a generic application that covers you as a student graduate / postgraduate...
 Whatever.
 They even ask you for the name of your dissertation.
 Ha...
-Like they really give a shit.
-Anyway, apply away...
-At least they don't charge you like some dickheads will.
+Like they really give a stuff.
+Try your luck.

 BBC - set up for a full list of jobs both clerical and production.
 Set up a profile first.
 It's an amazing site all categorised by location too, definitely worth doing.
 Not only this but they also provide a full list of what they're looking to commission for Television and radio.